The data on the page will be updated with the presentation of the Strategic Plan 2023-2026.

 The road to renewables (100% Plenitude)

 From Italy to Australia: renewables for Plenitude customers

-We are committed to offering households and businesses products and solutions that are sustainable and, at the same time, competitive.
-Plenitude’s more than 10 million European customers will have access to a 'net zero' electricity supply: B2C customers by the end of 2022, through European guarantees, and all customers (B2C and B2B) by 2030.
-Thanks to industrial synergies and agreements for the acquisition of large plants abroad, our clean energy is sent around Europe, passing through France, Greece, Slovenia, Spain, Portugal, the United Kingdom and Norway, and reaches as far as the USA, Kazakhstan and Australia (as of June 2022, plants are not yet operational yet here).
+We are committed to offering households and businesses products and solutions that are more sustainable and, at the same time, competitive.
+Plenitude supplies electricity to around 10 million European customers in the retail marketplace and 100% of this energy is certified by guarantees of origin, as being produced by plants powered by 100% renewable sources.
+Thanks to industrial synergies and agreements for the acquisition of large plants abroad, our clean energy is sent around Europe, passing through France, Greece, Slovenia, Spain, Portugal, the United Kingdom and Norway, and reaches as far as the USA, Kazakhstan and Australia.

-From production sites to the supply of renewable energy in the countries where we operate
+From production sites to the supply of renewable energy in the countries where Eni operates

 Our approach combines the commitment to renewable energy and traditional business into a development strategy that aims to modify the energy blend of our operations, generating renewable energy close to Eni's facilities and replacing energy from fossil fuels with energy from alternative sources.
 For example, we have introduced a solar energy plant at the Bir Rebaa North in Algeria production site to supply the fields of Block 403 with clean energy (a second plant is also under construction) and opened Adam's photovoltaic plant in the Governorate of Tataouine in Tunisia to decrease gas consumption and save the emission of more than 6,500 tonnes per year of carbon dioxide.
 Also in Tataouine, in the south of the country, another solar plant with a capacity of 10 MW was completed, whilst in Caraculo, in the Namibe province of Angola, a photovoltaic plant is already under construction and will have a total capacity of 50 MW when fully operational.